What are the rules for travelling to France this summer?

 What is the current situation in France?

-Covid-19 infection rates are increasing throughout France, with 5,008 new infections reported on average each day – the highest daily average reported since November 2020.
-Around 45 per cent of the population has been vaccinated.
+Covid-19 infection rates are increasing throughout France, with 7,870 new infections reported on average each day.
+Around 47 per cent of the population has been vaccinated.

 Wearing masks on public transport is compulsory for all users aged 11 and over, with fines for those who are not compliant.
 Masks are also compulsory in taxis and private hire vehicles without a plexiglass screen.